p3t/spring-cursorpaging/README.md

 # Spring Data Support for Cursor based Paging

-Library supporting an efficient way for paging with large data sets and avoiding to count all records with each page.
+Library supporting an efficient way for paging with large data sets and avoiding counting all records with each page.

 # Introduction
 Cursor based paging is an alternative to the page/offset based paging provided by Spring and SQL.